OpenDSA/OpenDSA/RST/en/Searching/BinarySearch.rst

        discovered that is better is surprisingly difficult.
        This is an example of a
-       :term:`lower bounds proof <lower bounds proof> <BoundLower>` to find the cost for the beest possible :term:`algorithm` to solve the :term:`problem` of search in an unsorted array.
+       :term:`lower bounds proof <lower bounds proof> <BoundLower>` to find the cost for the best possible :term:`algorithm` to solve the :term:`problem` of search in an unsorted array.

 .. [#] It is possible to